jucasoliveira/crypto-ratings/README.md

 - **Operational risk**: Combination of Realized P/L, Net Realized P/L , and Realized P/L ratio loss;
 - **Business risk**: Volatility of the price of the asset;

+### Risk Management system

+A DOrg may or may not have any system to identify the risks of it's own institution, to understand if a DOrg have a RMS , we need to evaluate it's type.

+#### CryptoCurrency

+Evaluate a cryptocurrency might need to investigate it's source code, rather a participant node of the network or a smart contract, containing the rules of transaction and holdings of the asset.
+The main factors to evaluate a RMS on a cryptocurrency are:

+- **Anti-bot implementation**: A piece of code which provides safety measurements against trading bots;
+- **Anti-liquidation implementation**: A piece of code which provides safety against instant liquidation of the asset;
+- **Anti-laundry implementation**: A piece of code which provides traceability of the asset's traded;

+#### DeFi

+- **Liquidity collateral risk**: Safety measurements of the collateral fo the liquidity pool;
+- **Liquidation safety**: A liquidation smart contract which insure network users safety returns in case of large liquidation;

+#### DAO

 ### Risk Evaluation

 How we going to evaluate a risk in many contexts, using various tools such as economic capital models and stress and scenario tests?
 In